This is our review of the Fairmont Royal Pavilion hotel and resort in Barbados.

 The Barbados luxury hotel market is an odd one.
 You have Sandy Lane and then ‘everyone else’.
 Sandy Lane is so far ahead – having spent a couple of days there I can confirm that it is ludicrously opulent – that the best anyone else can hope for is 2nd place.

 Sandy Lane isn’t cheap.
 That said, you can make savings.
-For a start, it does a 50% discount on a second room for your children, with Fairmont doesn’t.
+For a start, it does a 50% discount on a second room for your children, which Fairmont doesn’t.
 Sandy Lane also has 2-bed suites which are decent value compared to paying for two rooms elsewhere.

 Barbados is also very seasonal.
 The temperature rarely varies (the rain does vary, but it comes in sharp bursts and then the sun is back) but in Summer people prefer a 2-hour flight to Spain for 30 degree heat rather than a 9-hour flight to Barbados for 27-30 degrees.
 Hotel prices adjust accordingly.